Smoked Pulled Pork

 To get the best bark on smoked meat, make sure to give it enough time to smoke before wrapping, don’t spritz too often (no more than once every 30 minutes) and make sure that your smoker is running at a consistent temperature whilst producing clean smoke.

-If your pulled pork that won’t shred properly, it hasn’t been cooked enough then rested.
+If your pulled pork won’t shred properly, it wasn’t cooked enough then rested.
 Properly cooked & rested pulled pork will pull apart easily with little to no effort.
 If your pork feels tough or will only pull in chunks, it needs to be cooked for longer.
+Aim for an internal temperature of around 195°f-205°f (90°c/96°c) then rest for at least an hour.

 Frequently Asked Questions